 Tables 14 through 16 show the results of using Q2 as a control for substitution.
 Even though the design and focus of Q2 is considerably different from those of Q1, we reach similar results, which further confirms our overall discovery of anchoring effects.

 First, as in the Q1 case, anchoring is significant for Impressionist and assorted art, but insignificant for Contemporary art.
-This is what we found in the Q1 case, which is surprising given since Q2 only focuses on a couple of key variables (size, time) that were carefully suggested by our experts.
+This is what we found in the Q1 case, which is surprising since Q2 only focuses on a couple of key variables (size, time) that were carefully suggested by our experts.
 Nevertheless, anchoring coefficients are weaker across the board, which suggests that Q1 might be a more stringent control.

 Although Q2 becomes a significant predictor of price across all three datasets, the impact of Q2 on price is mixed, compared to the Q1 case.
 For Impressionist art, Q2 has a larger coefficient (in absolute value) than Q1 did; on the other hand, for Contemporary art Q2 is weaker.
 This suggests that when buyers of a given art piece research sales of comparable pieces, they base their hedonic value judgments primarily on size, and do not delve into sales too far in the past.
-For Contemporary art, we see that Q2 becomes significant (a difference from the Q1 case), indicating that domain knowledge of artistic similarity does seem to be legitimately helpful in predicting price.
+For Contemporary art, we see that Q2 is significant, as opposed to the Q1 case), indicating that domain knowledge of artistic similarity does seem to be legitimately helpful in predicting price.
 This is consistent with our discussion of Contemporary art pieces in the Q1 case, and the lower R2 for Impressionist art in our hedonic regression model (Table 5 and 6).
 Compared to Impressionist pieces, Contemporary art pieces do seem to generally have a more limited provenance and history, and so derive much of their value from hedonic factors.
 That said, here the quality of substitution Q2 is still comparatively stronger for Impressionist art than for Contemporary art.
 This is because time effects are stronger for Contemporary art than for Impressionist art: some of the predictive ability of Q2 is sapped by the significant time coefficient also included in the regression (-0.05039).
-Prices for Impressionist pieces generally seem to be somewhat resistant to long intervals between sales, as indicated by the lower and nonsignificant time coefficient (0.8457).
+Prices for Impressionist pieces generally seem to be somewhat resistant to long intervals between sales, as indicated by the lower and non-significant time coefficient (0.8457).

 While both Q1 and Q2 are significant for assorted art, Q2 is a hugely more impactful measure of substitution: a 10% improvement in substitution quality corresponds to a 3.0% increase in sales price.
 Focusing on size and time duration seems to be far more effective as a control, since for this assorted art dataset, it is possible that Q1 (as a more general hedonic measure of similarity) may capture too much noise to be helpful for measuring substitution.
 Nevertheless, regardless of which measure we use, we are still accounting for a lot of variation in the data, as evidenced by moderate-low R2 values.